Lembas-Modding-Team/pvp-mode/README.md

 For in-game information, use `pvphelp`.
 This command provides information on all the commands added by the mod.
 Clicking on the displayed command names automatically inserts them in the chat.

-Use `pvpconfig display` to view the values of the server configuration data of PvpMode.
+Use `pvpconfig display` to view the values of the server configuration data of PvPMode.
 This is only for administrators.

 The configuration file has a few useful options for timers and miscellaneous items.